 The Nashville Convention & Visitors Corp brands, sells and markets Nashville as Music City to the world as a premier entertainment destination for travelers who seek authentic and unique leisure and convention experiences.
 Locals rarely see our work, but they enjoy our results from the economic activity generated by the industry.

-Our marketing team encompasses several areas including advertising, promotions, creative services/branding, digital marketing, research, public relations, social media, events, visitor services, convention services, housing services, membership and partner marketing.
+Our Marketing team encompasses several areas, including advertising, promotions, creative services/branding, digital marketing, research, public relations, social media, events, visitor services, convention services, housing services, membership and partner marketing.

 In Public Affairs, we service our community through corporate communications, government affairs, workforce development and training.

-The NCVC is governed by a 22-member board made up of outstanding community leaders who represent a diverse array of Nashville businesses and who selflessly give of their time for the economic development of Music City.
+The NCVC is governed by a 22-member board made up of outstanding community leaders who represent a diverse array of Nashville businesses and who selflessly give their time for the economic development of Music City.
 See who's currently serving on our Board of Directors.

 That Nashville will continue to be a premier domestic and international entertainment destination for travelers who seek leisure and convention experiences.

 To maximize the economic contribution of the convention and hospitality industries to the total community by marketing and developing Nashville as a premier domestic and international destination.

 The promise of Nashville – where the music is inspired, created, recorded and performed - is to provide the ultimate musical entertainment experience, celebrated through our diverse cultural, creative, and entertainment offerings, and presented in an authentic, unique, friendly and unpretentious atmosphere.

 The Nashville Convention & Visitors Corp (NCVC) is a performance-based, non-profit organization.
 All initiatives are measured against annual performance goals, which are implemented and monitored by the NCVC Board of Directors.

 Transportation: Getting to and around Nashville is critical to sustain success with transportation opportunities including rapid transit, for-hire vehicles and increased airlift.